sdether/mongodb-csharp/README.rst

-MongoDB-CSharp Framework
+MongoDB.Mapper
 ========================
 MongoDB-CSharp is a library for communicating with MongoDB(http://www.mongodb.org).
-The framework is built on top of MongoDB-CSharp in order to provide static typing to the schema-less document-oriented database.
+The Mapper is built on top of MongoDB-CSharp in order to provide static typing to the schema-less document-oriented database.